Sumitkup1/VM-Scale-Set-ref-deployment/README.md

 <TBC>

-Script will deploy VMSS in the private network
+Script will deploy VMSS in the private network.